JvanKatwijk/qt-dab/README.md

   * Qt-DAB supports input device:
    	- SDR DAB sticks (RTL2838U or similar), with separate libraries for the V3 and V4 versions of the stick,
-  	- All SDRplay SDR models (RSP I,  RSP 1A and 1B, RSP II, RSP Duo, RSP Dx and RSP DxII), with separate entries for the v2 and v3 library,
+  	- All SDRplay SDR models (RSP I,  RSP 1A and 1B, RSP II, RSP Duo, RSP Dx and RSPDxR2), with separate entries for the v2 and v3 library,
 	- HACKRF One,
   	- Airspy, including Airspy mini,
 	- LimeSDR,